Targum -- A Multilingual New Testament Translation Corpus: Introduction

 \section{Introduction}

 In the data-scarce era of early Natural Language Processing, the Bible was a widely used parallel corpus.
 Its utility for methods such as statistical machine translation (SMT) was based on the assumption that the verses between translations were semantically equivalent \cite{mueller-etal-2020-analysis}.
 The current landscape of NLP, characterized by terabyte-scale datasets and large language models, redefines this utility.
 The Bible's volume is negligible for training modern foundation models, and its specific thematic and stylistic registers are not representative of general language use.
-This shift reframes the main application of the corpus: from being data \textit{for} AI systems to be an object of study \textit{by} AI systems, enabling large-scale quantitative analysis of textual choices that reflect its cultural and theological history.
+This shift reframes the main application of the corpus: from being data \textit{for} AI systems to being an object of study \textit{by} AI systems, enabling large-scale quantitative analysis of textual choices that reflect its cultural and theological history.
+Far from a relic of the past, Bible translation remains an active enterprise: a substantial share of the translations in our corpus date from the 21st century, underscoring the continued demand for new renderings across confessional and stylistic lines.

-To facilitate this new analytical paradigm, we introduce \texttt{targum}, a corpus designed to prioritize vertical depth over linguistic breadth. \texttt{targum} provides coverage for five languages with extensive translation histories.
-English, French, Italian, Polish, and Spanish.
-This level of depth makes it possible to computationally analyze a wide spectrum of historical periods and confessional traditions, treating translation variants that were previously discarded by heuristic methods as a primary object of study.
+We introduce \texttt{Targum},\footnote{\url{https://github.com/mrapacz/targum-corpus}} a corpus designed to prioritize depth over linguistic breadth. \texttt{Targum} provides coverage for five languages with extensive translation histories --- English, French, Italian, Polish, and Spanish.
+This depth supports computational analysis of a wide spectrum of historical periods and confessional traditions, treating translation variants that heuristic methods previously discarded as a primary object of study.

-The name of the corpus is a tribute to this methodological focus on the full spectrum of translation styles.
-A ``Targum'' (Aramaic/Hebrew: \foreignlanguage{hebrew}{תרגום}) was an ancient Aramaic translation of the Hebrew Bible \cite{alexander1992targum}.
-The name itself means "translation" with roots traced to the Hittite tarkummaj ("to proclaim, explain, or translate").
-The Targumic method was defined by a unique duality: it often combined passages of high literalness with dynamic additions and expansions to make the text accessible to its audience \cite{schuhlein1912targum_online}.
-Our corpus is named for this principle, as it is designed to contain a massive collection of translations that spans this same spectrum --- from the most formal, literal renderings to the most dynamic paraphrases.
+The corpus is named after the Targum (\foreignlanguage{hebrew}{תרגום}, ``translation''), the tradition of ancient Aramaic Bible translations that combined literal rendering with dynamic expansion to serve their audience \cite{alexander1992targum, schuhlein1912targum_online}.
+Our corpus is designed to span this same spectrum --- from the most formal, literal renderings to the most dynamic paraphrases.